 The Wednesday and Saturday practice will have separate formats.
 Please read the introduction for each before joining.
 Chant sheets for both are available here; detailed instructions for other elements of the practice will soon be available here.

 Saturday zazen will follow the same general pattern as our in-person practice.
-You may join the session at 7:25, when a large gong will begin to sound at one-minute intervals.
+You may join any time after 7:15am; at 7:25 a large gong will begin to sound at one-minute intervals.
 The last strike of the gong will be followed by a series of increasingly rapid strikes and a final strong one.
 The next three strikes on a smaller bell indicate the beginning of zazen.

 A single bell 30 minutes later ends the meditation period and starts chanting of the O-kesa Gatha, the Robing Chant.
 This will be followed by three prostrations, keyed to bell strikes.
 Next will be chanting of Identity of Relative and Absolute, followed by a brief dedication of merit.
 A final set of three prostrations, followed by the departure of the priest or head student, draws the service to a close--indicated by a final set of bells.

 After a brief pause to resettle comfortably, and retrieve whatever food and drink we've prepared for ourselves, one of the leaders will propose a topic to set off the discussion, which can continue until 9:15.